Protect Against Crypto Mining Threat

 In typical cloud native environments, the number of entities (or microservices) is considerable.
 Therefore, it is completely impractical to assume a manual creation of profiles containing whitelisted behavior for each entity.
 My expectation from a modern, cloud native aware, security solution is to 1) detect all entities; 2) create whitelisted profiles for every entity; and 3) continuously enforce that every entity behaves within its profile.
 All of this should be done completely automatically.
 This is what we do at Twistlock and this is the core capability of our main product.

 Going back to the crypto mining example, consider that one of the entities is exploited and an attacker runs a crypto miner in a container.
 Given a profile containing whitelisted behavior, the crypto miner will be immediately and automatically detected – its signature will not be in the profile, it will communicate with IP ranges that are not in the profile, it will access system calls that are not in the profile, etc. These are just few examples, and a typical profile is much richer than this.

-The goal of this post is to raise awareness of crypto mining as a security threat.
+The goal of this post is to raise awareness to protect against crypto mining threats.
 As stated, a vulnerability in an application is very easy to exploit by running a miner alongside the original application.
 With time, a lateral movement is possible to extend the miner deployment to other applications gradually imposing a significant negative impact on overall performance of the production environment.
 In case of a cloud native environment, the impact is much more significant, since the number of entities is higher, and a common, blacklist-oriented security solution iis much less effective.

 Cloud native aware, whitelist oriented security solutions can easily detect any behavior that differs from the one outlined in a tight profile wrapping the application.
 This effectively applies to crypto miners as well.